Xanxi-Amiga/XACP-V1/applications/games/ZZDoom/source/README.md

     Doom/DoomGeneric engine and ZZ9000 ARM Core1 integration.
 ```

+---

 ## ARM Core1 source

-The `core1/` directory is the Corresponding Source for the ARM binaries embedded in the released ZZDoom executables.
+The `core1/` directory contains the source used to build the ARM binaries embedded in the released ZZDoom executables.

 The source tree is based on DoomGeneric, with the upstream baseline corresponding to commit: